SteveUnderScoreN/SMSpamConfig/README.md

 - Any custom filters enabled for 'Spool Filtering'
 - Submitting any URI domains found in the email to the URIBLs enabled for 'Spool Filtering'

 If the cumulative score of these tests is below 10 the email is delivered to the inbox, if the score is from 10 to 19 the email is delivered to the junk email folder and if the score is 20 or above the email is deleted.
+When using custom Spam checks with these settings a value of -3 is a recommended for any unwanted matches and a value of 3 is good for any rules that should weigh positively e.g. add 'handbags' with a value of 3 if your in the business of making/selling handbags.

-## Adjusting weight values
+## Adjusting threshold weight values
 If you are testing these settings or you prefer to have some borderline Spam go into the junk email folder for review
 add 5 to each of the following;
 ```